automationmojo/mojo-waiting/source/README.rst

-This folder is where all of the source code for you project should go.
+This folder is where all of the source code for your project should go.
 Here is a breakdown of the folders.

 - packages - Is the root directory where all python packages should be placed.
 This folder is added to the PYTHONPATH in the debug environment in order to make it easy to debug your code.